Last Updated: Sun Aug 29 16:43:38 UTC 2010

 While Lemanskiy et al did not detail the 55K6E any further, the high level of commonality suggests that more recent Almaz-Antey disclosures on the 54K6E2 CP also apply to the 55K6E2.

-91N6E Big Bird Acquisition Radar
+91N6E Big Bird Acquisition and Battle Management Radar

 The design changes to the 91N6E were not detailed by Lemanskiy et al, other than to disclose its intended ABM acquisition role.
 The radar is tasked with acquiring and tracking aerial and ballistic targets, identifying targets, and performing angle measurements on standoff jamming aircraft.